MileHacker Logo

 Route Maps & Hubs

-Maps are available at terminals and online.
+Maps are available at stations plus digital.
 Interchanges include Siam (BTS Sukhumvit/Silom), Asok/Sukhumvit (BTS/MRT), and Saphan Taksin (BTS/Boat).

 Ticketing & Fares

 BTS: Single journey tickets or Rabbit Card.
 MRT: Single tokens or MRT Plus Card.
 Buses/Boats: Cash fares collected onboard.
-Systems provide generally separate.
+Systems are generally separate.

 Hours & Frequency